dc4eu/educational-pilot/docs/governance/README.md

 ### [Quality assurance regimes governance](./quality-assurance.md)

-## Authrositaiin model in a nutshell
+## Authrositaion model in a nutshell

 For a comprehensive overview of the authorizations identified for all governments, please read the document [Authorizations in a Nutshell](./authorisations-in-a-nutshell.md)